phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 ## Register for your Account

+## Add Features for Remotely Built Projects

 <!--

  # Getting Started

-Hi, and welcome to Adobe® PhoneGap™ Build.
+Hi, and welcome to Adobe&reg; PhoneGap&trade; Build.
 PhoneGap Build allows you to create cross-platform mobile apps based on HTML, CSS, and JavaScript through a simple web interface.
 We take care of all the packaging and compilation, and you get some mobile apps back in a matter of minutes.